 Go2 Compression socks are constructed to reduce abrasion, especially in the heel and toe.
-It features a seamless double stitched toe box which slips easily into your shoe.
-This product comes in a range of colors and patterns, along with a 100% money back guarantee.
+It features a seamless double stitched toe box that slips easily into your shoe.
+This product comes in a range of colors and patterns, along with a 100% money-back guarantee.
 The compression rating on this sock is 3 out of 5.

 8. CPR Compression Socks